Frequently Asked Questions

 How can I migrate from WUM/In-place model to the new WSO2 Updates 2.0 model?

-The WSO2 WUM and In place update tools have been decommissioned on 7th March 2023, Refer Decommission plan and for any inquiries reach out to our support team.
+The WSO2 WUM and In-place update tools were decommissioned on 7th March 2023.
+For more information, please review the Decommission plan and reach out to WSO2 support with any questions.

-Updates will be released bi-weekly as new update levels.
-Follow the updates commands in updates command page
+WSO2 updates are released bi-weekly as new update levels.
+Follow the updates commands in updates command page.

-In production environments, WSO2 will announce urgent security fixes to customers via the Support Portal.
-In addition, WSO2 will announce all security updates, if any, to the customers monthly.
-Therefore, It is recommended to update your production environments monthly.
+For urgent security updates, WSO2 will alert customers via the Support Portal.
+In addition, WSO2 will announce all new security updates monthly.
+WSO2 recommends updating your production environments at least monthly.

 How can I update my product pack if my environment doesn't have Internet access?

-1. First, update the product pack in an environment that has Internet access using create-update command.
+1. First, update the product pack in an environment that has Internet access using the create-update command.

 2. Next, transfer the created zip file securely to your isolated environment(s).

-3. Then run the apply-update command pointing the proper zip file location.
-If you have an older update client tool version, at this point the tool will show a message to re-run the same command.
+3. Next, run the apply-update command pointing the proper zip file location.
+If you have an older update client tool version, the tool will update itself and show a message to re-run the same command.

-4. Upon running the apply-update command again will propagate new updates to that environment easily.
+4. Upon running the apply-update command again will propagate new updates to that environment.

-What should you do if you get anunknown command "apply-update" for "wso2update error while applying updates offline?
+What should I do if I get anunknown command "apply-update" for "wso2update error while applying updates offline?

-The reason this error is displayed is because the update tool used is of an older version and does not support the apply-update command.
-To resolve this problem keenly follow the steps given below:
+You will get this error if the update tool is old and does not support the apply-update command.
+To resolve this problem, follow the steps below:

 1. Check the version of the Update Tool in the non-internet environment by running wso2update_<os> version command.